stjohncj/RESTRack/README.markdown

                          HTTP Verb: |   GET   |   PUT    |   POST   |   DELETE
         Collection URI (/widgets/): |  index  |  replace |  create  |  *drop
         Element URI  (/widgets/42): |  show   |  update  |  *add    |  destroy

+## Automatic response data serialization
+### JSON
+Objects returned from resource controller methods will have the "to\_json" method called to serialize response output.
+Controllers should return objects that respond to "to\_json".
+RESTRack includes the JSON gem, which implements this method on Ruby's standard lib simple data types (Array, Hash, String etc).

+    # GET /widgets/42.json
+    def show(id) # id will be 42
+        widget = Widget.find(id)
+        return widget
+        # The widget.to_json will be called and the resultant JSON sent as response body.
+    end

+    # GET /widgets/42
+    def show(id) # id will be 42
+        widget = Widget.find(id)
+        return widget
+        # The widget.to_json will be called unless the default response type is set to :XML in config/constants.yaml,
+        # in which case the widget.to_xml method will be called.
+    end

+### XML
+RESTRack will convert the data structures that your actions return to JSON by default.
+You can change the default by setting :DEFAULT_FORMAT to :XML in `config/constants.yml`.

+#### With Builder
+Custom XML serialization can be done by providing [Builder](http://builder.rubyforge.org/) gem templates in `views/<controller>/<action>.xml.builder`.

+#### Custom Serialization Method
+When XML is requested, objects returned from resource controller methods will have the "to_xml" method called to serialize response output if an XML builder template file is not provided.
+If the response object does not respond to "to_xml", then the object will be sent to XmlSimple for serialization.

+#### With XmlSimple
+RESTRack will attempt to serialize the data structures that your action methods return automatically using the xml-simple gem.
+Complex objects may not serialize correctly, or you may want to define a particular structure for your XML, in which case a builder template should be defined.

+    # GET /widgets/42.xml
+    def show(id) # id will be 42
+        widget = Widget.find(id)
+        return widget
+        # Template file views/widgets/show.xml.builder will be used to render the XML if it exists.
+        # If not, the widget.to_xml method will be called and the resultant XML sent as response body,
+        # or, if widget does not respond to "to_xml", then XmlSimple will be used to serialize the data object.
+    end

+## Accepting parameters and generating a response
+Input parameters are accessible through the @params object.
+This is a merged hash containing the POST and GET parameters, which can be accessed separately through @post_params and @get_params.

+    # GET /widgets/list.xml?offset=100&limit=50
+    def list
+        widget_list = Widget.limit( @params['limit'], @params['offset'] )
+        return widget_list
+    end

 ## URLs and Controller relationships